 Q7: I am worried about allowing my ex-spouse to have face-to-face access to my child as my ex-spouse is a frontline healthcare worker.
 What can I do?

 Parents are advised to facilitate continued access for their child and may wish to note that not doing so may result in a breach of the terms of their court order.
 Face-to-face access is still allowed if they are in accordance with the latest safe management measures put in place by the government.
-Parents should co-operate with each other, and find practical and suitable solutions that serve the best interests of their children while complying with the latest safe management measures.
+Parents should co-operate with each other, and find practical and suitable solutions that best serve the interests of their children while complying with the latest safe management measures.